College of Applied Health Sciences

 Students who plan to earn two degrees concurrently in separate colleges must choose a primary college (the college of record), enroll at the university through that college, and then follow one of the relevant procedures below.

-2. For the Health Information Management or Nutrition programs, students should apply to and be admitted to the program following the same procedures as all other applicants.
-Acceptance will be for the fall term only for the Nutrition programs and campus-based Health Information Management program.
+2. For the Health Information Management program, students should apply to and be admitted to the program following the same procedures as other applicants.
+Progression to the upper-level professional coursework requires completion of specific pre-HIM prerequisite courses.
+Students should consult the department or review the Health Information Managment catalog page for additional details regarding these requirements.

 AHS students who want to complete a second degree in another college should consult that college to determine the options available and applicable rules.
 AHS students who want to complete a second degree in AHS should follow one of the procedures listed above.